 This guide provides a wide range of housing information and options that are available in Orkney to help people in housing need make informed choices about their particular housing problem or issue.
 The guide is, however, also designed for those agencies in Orkney who provide housing information and advice.
 It aims to provide them with an accessible, reliable reference source that they can draw upon to help them to provide their customers with high quality advice.

 All Housing related pages can be accessed from the 'More pages in this section' menu.

-The Scottish Social Housing Charter was approved by resolution of the Scottish Parliament on 14 March 2012 and took effect on the 1 April 2012. it was revised in 2017.
+The Scottish Social Housing Charter took effect on the 1 April 2012, was revised in 2017 and is currently undergoing a further review.
 The purpose of the Charter is to help improve the quality and value of the services that social landlords provide, and supports the Scottish Government's long term aim of creating a safer and stronger Scotland.